Coltaho/Autosplitters/MegaMan1-6/README.md

 ## Features

-- Automatically start the timer when you start a run.
-Timer starts after selecting the difficulty
+- Automatically start the timer when you start a run (Assuming Mega Man 1).
-- Automatically split after refight screen transition and last boss kill hit
+- Automatically split on teleport after stage clear except for after places with no audio cue which splits at screen fade and on kill hit of last boss.

--Optional to split on teleport or boss kill, defaults to teleport!
-If set to teleport, also split after Crusher is killed and screen transitions
+-Optionally there are 3 splits you can choose to do or not do.
+CHECK THE SETTINGS, as they default to on!

 ## Installation